Samsung April 2021 update rolling out now to these devices - 9to5Google

 Samsung was once among the worst in the Android world when it came to updates big and small, but in 2021 they’re arguably better than Pixel.
 Now, Samsung is rolling out the April 2021 security update to its huge lineup of smartphones including Galaxy S21, S20, A52, and more.

-The April security patch, technically, hasn’t been fully released when Samsung started its rollout.
+The April security patch, technically, wasn’t fully released when Samsung started its rollout.
 Google follows a pattern of rolling out the update to its Pixel smartphones on the first Monday of every month, this month landing on April 5.

 Samsung April 2021 security update — what’s new

 That same April 5 date is when the changes and security improvements made in the patch are officially detailed.
-So that presents a lack of information when it comes to Samsung rolling out the April 2021 security update to its lineup starting in late March, at least from a technical standpoint on the security changes.
+After Google rolled out the update to Pixels, official details on security improvements also finally arrived on Samsung’s site.

+This month, Google issued 3 security fixes, all of moderate severity.
+Samsung further included 37 high-priority patches in this update with 6 critical severity fixes.

 Devices with Samsung’s April 2021 security update